cesar-rgon/simple-kf2-server-launcher/doc/ADVANCED-CONFIGURATION.md

 In this section you can add, edit or remove the max.players from the launcher.
 Each max.players is composed by two fields:
 1. _Code_: Code to identify the max.players.
 It's not a free text, it has to be exactly like described in the Killing Floor 2 server documentation.
 2. _Description_: Free text to identify the max.players.
+3. _Load default values_: It allows to delete all maxplayers and load default maxplayers.

 ![Launcher screenshot](images/screenshot10.png)